tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 # Security Considerations {#security}

+In general, Chunked OHTTP inherits the same security considerations as Oblivious HTTP {{OHTTP}}.
+Note specifically that while Chunked OHTTP allows for incremental delivery and processing of messages, it does not add forward secrecy between chunks.
+As with the non-chunked variant, forward secrecy is only provided when changing the key configuration.

+## Message Truncation

 The primary advantage of a chunked encoding is that chunked requests or responses can be generated or processed incrementally.
 However, for a recipient in particular, processing an incomplete message can have security consequences.